easysql/easy_sql/docs/easy_sql/syntax.md

 ## Language features in Easy SQL

-For Easy SQL, guided by the design principals, there are a few simple language features added to support these imperative characteristics.
+For Easy SQL, guided by the design principles, there are a few simple language features added to support these imperative characteristics.

 Below is a list of these features: